Alucard-Storm/Wallvault/README.md

   - `shared_preferences` for app settings and preferences
   - Local file system for downloaded wallpapers
   - Privacy-focused local storage (no cloud sync)
-- **Theming**: Material You dynamic colors with fallback to preset themes
+- **Theming**: Material You dynamic colors with glass overlay effects and fallback to preset themes
 - **Minimum SDK**: Android 32 (Android 12+) for full feature support

 ### Key Dependencies